 Of course, I have and continue to be opposed to the use of social media, since its inception, on the principal that while it offers social connectivity to billions of its users, I have had questions as to its prudent use.
 Social media connect users across all boundaries it also allows users to cross all moral boundaries.

 The revelations that have surfaced publicly since 2016 about its misuse have only added fuel to my initial suspicions of this particular form of mass communication that functions by placing so much power in the hands of a few, minus oversight, or accountability.
-Free of responsibility, the media has been subjugated as a tool for spreading fear, fraud, and profiteering.
+Free of responsibility, the media has been subjugated as a tool for spreading fear, hatred, fraud, and profiteering.
 This is the United States of America.

 My art is about the experience, touching the world.
 I still spin records, read books, split firewood, I drive a reliable older vehicle.
 I chose to remain very analog and connected to the earth, I don’t facebook, instagram, or twitter.

 I have worked on this particular project for the past couple of years.
-From a research phase, to experimentation with material, to location scouting, to the photography, and the photograph itself, through each phase, it has taken on greater significance as I look back at my parents’ path, which is similar to most American citizens, and work to shape the future of the world for my kids and grandkids.
+From a research phase, to experimentation with material, to location scouting, to the photography, and the photograph itself, through each phase, it has taken on greater significance as I look back at my parents’ path, which is similar to all American citizens, and work to shape the future of the world for my kids and grandkids.

 Juan Rojas Aguilar February 2019